CloudLabs-Samples/EduLabs/AWS/Fortinet/Getting-started.md

 ## Overview

-In this task, you will access the Apache webserver hosted in Azure via the internet using the FQDN which was configured in the previous exercise by providing the Virtual IPs of the webserver.
+In this task, you will access the Apache webserver hosted in AWS via the internet using the Public IP of Fortinet instance which was configured in the previous exercise by providing the Virtual IPs of the webserver.

 ## Task: Connect to the Webserver